-What happens in the body when you are stressed
+What happens to the body when there is stress

-As you can see, it is very important to develop your own personal anti-stress strategies so that you don't jeopardize your health even in hectic phases.
-You can now find out what role sugar and chocolate play in coping with stress.
+You see: It is very important to develop your own personal anti-stress strategies so that you don't put your health at risk even in hectic phases.
+You can now find out what role sugar and chocolate play in stress management.

 The desire for sweets

-It's no wonder that we often feel cravings for sweets in stressful situations!
-If the stress hormone cortisol is increasingly released, the brain needs more energy in the form of glucose.
-So it's fair to say that elevated cortisol levels caused by stress often make you crave sugar.
-If you then eat sweets, the sugar they contain quickly lowers the cortisol level.
-A high cortisol level is very unhealthy in the long run.
-Sugar initially protects against consequential damage by lowering the level - but apart from that, of course, it is not exactly healthy.
-So that's no excuse to munch on big piles of candy when you're stressed 😉 .
-But we also have good news: Chocolate can actually relieve stress without being high in sugar.
+It's no wonder that we often feel a craving for sweets in stressful situations!
+When the stress hormone cortisol is released more, the brain requires more energy in the form of glucose.
+So you can say that increased cortisol levels due to stress often make you crave sugar.
+If you eat something sweet, the sugar it contains quickly lowers the cortisol level.
+High cortisol levels are very unhealthy in the long term.
+By lowering the level, sugar initially protects against consequential damage - but apart from that, it is of course not exactly healthy.
+So that's no excuse to eat large mountains of sweets when you're stressed 😉 .
+But we also have good news: chocolate can actually relieve stress without containing a lot of sugar.

 Chocolate against stress: from flavonoids and fake chocolate

 The flavonoids contained in chocolate are particularly exciting.
-In 2014, a research team from the Universities of Bern and Zurich and the University Hospital of Bern investigated to what extent flavonoids inhibit stress hormones.
-A test group was fed 72% chocolate, and a comparison group was fed a mass that looked and tasted like chocolate but contained no flavonoids.
+In 2014, a team of researchers from the Universities of Bern and Zurich and the University Hospital of Bern examined the extent to which flavonoids inhibit stress hormones.
+One experimental group was given 72% chocolate, while a comparison group was given a mixture that looked and tasted like chocolate, but did not contain any flavonoids.
 Then all participants were exposed to very stressful situations.
-Blood values were then compared.
-The result: The group that had eaten real chocolate containing flavonoids had significantly fewer stress hormones.
-The researchers conclude that the flavonoids already inhibit stress hormones such as cortisol in the adrenal glands.
-In a stressful situation, the cortisol level does not rise sharply in the first place.
+Values in the blood were then compared.
+The result: The group that ate real chocolate containing flavonoids had significantly fewer stress hormones.
+The researchers conclude that the flavonoids inhibit stress hormones such as cortisol in the adrenal gland area.
+In a stressful situation, cortisol levels do not rise significantly.

-We conclude that chocolate has a mood-enhancing effect and – thanks to flavonoids – can already inhibit the release of stress hormones.
-But which chocolate do you recommend the most?
+We conclude: Chocolate has a mood-enhancing effect and - thanks to flavonoids - can inhibit the release of stress hormones.
+But which chocolate is most recommended?

 Which chocolate is the best for stress?

-Mood-enhancing and stress-inhibiting substances such as the researched flavonoids can be found in cocoa.
+Mood-enhancing and stress-reducing substances such as the researched flavonoids can be found in cocoa.
 In other words: the higher the cocoa content, the better the anti-stress effect.
 Dark chocolate or our 'Cool Beans' not only work best against stress, but also contain little sugar and fewer calories.
-Isn't that enough for you?
+That's not enough for you?
 Then how about 100% chocolate?
 Take a look at our online shop .

 Stress?
 Chocolate!

 Of course, chocolate does not replace periods of recovery and is by no means a sole stress management strategy.
-In moderation and with the highest possible cocoa content, however, it can provide relief in stressful situations.
-It lowers the cortisol level and promotes the release of happiness hormones.
+However, in moderation and with as high a cocoa content as possible, it can certainly provide relief in stressful situations.
+It lowers cortisol levels and promotes the release of happiness hormones.
 And it tastes good!
 No, for real.
 The feel-good aspect should not be underestimated either.
 Take a few minutes and consciously enjoy a piece of chocolate.
-This not only releases happiness hormones, but you automatically treat yourself to a moment of rest and a break from stress.
-Try it!
+Not only are happiness hormones released, but you automatically allow yourself a moment of peace and distance from stress.
+Give it a try!

 By the way, you can find really high-quality chocolate in our online shop .
-Every piece is guaranteed to be a dream...
+Every bit of it is guaranteed to be a dream...

-Pssst: There's even more to chocolate!
+Pssst: chocolate has even more to it!
 You can find out how it can help you lose weight here .
 And here you can read why theobromine could soon be in toothpaste .

 Sources: